-Ken Shamrock made name for himself as The World’s Most Dangerous Man.
+Ken Shamrock made a name for himself as The World’s Most Dangerous Man.
 Still, there is one emerging form of combat sports that he won’t touch.

-Power Slap is thing now, a show where men slap each other and take turns until one man cannot take the abuse anymore.
+Power Slap is a thing now, a show where men slap each other and take turns until one man cannot take the abuse anymore.
 It’s been around for years, but Dana White’s association in the “sport” brought a new wave of focus on the idea.

 While speaking to Wrestling News, Ken Shamrock made his point very clear about Power Slap.
 He wouldn’t touch the “sport” with any length of pole, in fact, he wants nothing to do with it.